BZIvanov/Learning-SQL/Git/Git.md

 - **git rm --cached file.txt** - if we have a file which is in _Working Area_ and _Index_, but not in the _Local repository_ this command will remove it from the _Index_ and we will only have it in the _Working area_.
 In other words the file will be unstaged.

+### Debugging

+With git `bisect` we can track specific commit after a bug appeared using binary search.

+The process is similar to bellow steps:

+- `git bisect start`
+- `git bisect bad commit-hash-here` - commit where we already have the bug
+- `git bisect good commit-hash-here` - commit where the bug does not exist yet
+- `git bisect good` or `git bisect bad` - git will keep suggesting us a commit in the middle and we have to specify if it is bad or good to keep narrowing the possible bad commit.
+We will have to keep repeating this step in a while loop until we find the bad commit
+- after we are done narrowing and find the bad commit git will provide us info about which it is
+- `git bisect reset` - after we found the bad commit let's reset the bisect process

 ### Tips

 - HEAD - points to the last commit on the current branch